-Early on in the sales process, it is best to determine if the prospect and your organisation are the right fit for each other.
+Early on in the sales process, it is best to determine if the prospect and your organization are the right fit for each other.
 This helps you understand how you can work towards providing customers with exactly what they need.
 One interesting way of achieving this understanding is by talking about success stories and case studies.

 Case studies help you highlight the company’s communication style, services or products, customer service, collaborative capacities, and the results that follow.
 Customers are in a position to understand how you can help them in achieving a particular objective or goal.
-You can also talk to them about how customers with similar needs have found the right solutions with your organisation.
+You can also talk to them about how customers with similar needs have found the right solutions with your organization.
 By doing all these things, you drive home the message that you’re the right partner for them.

-In case of customers who you haven’t reached out to in a long time; talk about their past interaction with your company.
+In the case of customers who you haven’t reached out to in a long time; talk about their past interaction with your company.
 Positive or negative, whatever the experience might have been, referring to previous collaborations can help you land new sales.

 In the B2B scenario where products are expensive, and buying decisions take time, case studies help tremendously.
 They act as research by setting expectations and informing customers.
 This way they know what to expect from the start and helps in making informed decisions.

 Customers who feel like you’ve given all the right information are more likely to trust you.
 Such customers are more likely to turn into loyalists, boosting customer retention rates.